Glacial earthquake: Discovery

 Since glacial earthquakes produce large amplitude and long period waves that deviate from traditional tectonic earthquake activity, glacial earthquakes require different monitoring methods.
 This is a primary reason why the specific class of glacial earthquakes was not discovered until 2003.
 Additionally, glacial earthquakes differ from tectonic earthquakes by lasting longer; for example, a tectonic earthquake with a magnitude of 5 may last 5 seconds, while a glacial earthquake with a magnitude of 5 may last 30 seconds.

 Measurement and detection

-Current and past global seismic data is analyzed using an earthquake detection algorithm explained in a 2006 paper by Goran Esktrom.
+Current and past global seismic data is analyzed using an earthquake detection algorithm explained in a 2006 paper by Goran Ekstrom.
 The algorithm uses information from seismometers to detect and locate seismic activity by interpreting surface wave propagation and various factors of the seismographs.

 Glacial earthquake magnitude can be calculated using teleseismic Rayleigh waves amplitudes.
 Using this method the magnitude ranges from 4.6 to 5.1 MSW.